 (c) Each person appointed to an examining committee must file an affidavit with the court stating that he or she has completed the required courses or will do so no later than 4 months after his or her initial appointment.
 Each year, the chief judge of the circuit must prepare a list of persons qualified to be members of an examining committee.

 (d) A member of an examining committee must complete a minimum of 4 hours of initial training.
 The person must complete 2 hours of continuing education during each 2-year period after the initial training.
-The initial training and continuing education program must be developed under the supervision of the Statewide Public Guardianship Office, in consultation with the Florida Conference of Circuit Court Judges; the Elder Law and the Real Property, Probate and Trust Law sections of The Florida Bar; the Florida State Guardianship Association; and the Florida Guardianship Foundation.
+The initial training and continuing education program must be developed under the supervision of the Office of Public and Professional Guardians, in consultation with the Florida Conference of Circuit Court Judges; the Elder Law and the Real Property, Probate and Trust Law sections of The Florida Bar; and the Florida State Guardianship Association.
 The court may waive the initial training requirement for a person who has served for not less than 5 years on examining committees.
 If a person wishes to obtain his or her continuing education on the Internet or by watching a video course, the person must first obtain the approval of the chief judge before taking an Internet or video course.

 (e) Each member of the examining committee shall examine the person.
 Each examining committee member must determine the alleged incapacitated person’s ability to exercise those rights specified in s.
 744.3215.
 In addition to the examination, each examining committee member must have access to, and may consider, previous examinations of the person, including, but not limited to, habilitation plans, school records, and psychological and psychosocial reports voluntarily offered for use by the alleged incapacitated person.
 Each member of the examining committee must submit a report within 15 days after appointment.